jordifierro/jordifierro.github.io/about.md

 ---

 Hi!
 I'm a software engineer living in Barcelona.
-I develop mobile applications (backend: python with Django, Android: kotlin & java, iOS: swift) focusing on good architecture and clean code.
+I develop applications
+(backend: python with Django, Android: kotlin & java, iOS: swift, web: React, also handling infrastructure) focusing on good architecture and clean code.

 My other passion is algorithmics.